 Burgess Girls’ Day

-Due to the increased number of girls attending Ardingly College, we are excited to have created a new Girls’ Day House, Burgess House, aptly named after Ardingly’s first female teacher, Mrs Archie Burgess.
+Due to the increased number of girls attending Ardingly College, we are excited to have introduced a new Girls’ Day House.
+The new Burgess House, aptly named after Ardingly’s first female teacher, Mrs Archie Burgess is a modern purpose-built home to the girls providing light and spacious common room and study areas.

 In Burgess House, we want girls to appreciate the beauty within and realise it’s not the outside that matters.
 This isn’t just important in relation to how we treat others, but also for our own self-worth.
 We would like Burgess girls to talk confidently about the strengths of their personalities and the qualities they bring to the house as individuals, rather than worrying about what other people think of them.